AndreasNasman/.config/README.md

 ## Install

+The scripts in this repository rely on [fish](https://fishshell.com/).
+However, since macOS does not include `fish` by default, a separate Bash script installs dependencies – thereamong `fish` – as Homebrew packages.

-To install Homebrew packages, run the following script:
+To install packages (dependencies), run the following script:

 ```sh
 setup/install
 ```

-Some Homebrew packages, like `fish`, is needed for other scripts to work.

 ## Main

-After installing Homebrew packages, run the main script to complete the setup:
+The main setup script copies over files that must be in `$HOME`.

+To invoke the main setup, run the following script:

 ```sh
 setup/main